tu-darmstadt-ros-pkg/hector_recorder/README.md

     --max-bag-size-gb   Specify the split size in GB instead of bytes --publish-status    If true, recorder stats will be published on a topic --config            Load all parameters from a YAML file (see below for more details)

+By pressing keys 1-8 you can sort the table by the respective column.

 ### Examples
 - Record everything (all topics & services):